facebook/winterfell/math/README.md

   - `batch_inversion()`

 The number of threads can be configured via `RAYON_NUM_THREADS` environment variable, and usually defaults to the number of logical cores on the machine.

-### WebAssembly support
-To compile this crate to WebAssembly, disable default features and enable the `alloc` feature.

 License
 -------